Cauliflower

 Hybrid

-Description: Cheddar is a unique cauliflower variety that produces bright orange heads rich in beta-carotene.
-It has a mild, sweet flavor.
+Description: Cheddar is a unique variety that produces bright orange heads rich in beta-carotene, with a mild, sweet flavor.

 Growing Season: Fall and Winter